mybb/meta/architecture/mybb-1.9-theme-system.md

   The Interface Macro feature separates the status of Theme changes from the status of Plugins (installation and activation), and introduces the possibility of saving manual changes with metadata, both of which could be inspected and toggled individually for each Theme.

 - ### Theme Runtime Information
   Even though Theme Resources will be offloaded to the filesystem, some references for activated Themes will be stored in the database's `themes` table.
-These include instance-specific information that would not be applicable when moving a theme to another MyBB installation.
+These include instance-specific information that would not be applicable when moving a Theme to another MyBB installation.

   <br>